Join us as we take a closer look at some of the most prominent delectable hawker treats of Southeast Asia!

 There isn’t anything quite like hawker food.

 While the definition of hawker foods may not be easy to outline, the term generally refers to a genre of cuisine that is usually prepared by roadside stalls and open-air food courts or dining centres.
-These foods are especially famous for their incredible flavours, numerous textures and affordable prices.
-The fact that they can be accessed, purchased and enjoyed easily also makes them favourites for meals at any time of day.
+These foods are especially famous for their incredible flavors, numerous textures, and affordable prices.
+The fact that they can be accessed, purchased and enjoyed easily also makes them favorites for meals at any time of day.